mosaic-design-system/docs/src/components/treeview-1.md

     body: "## What is a Treeview?

-      A **treeview** presents a hierarchical view of information by breaking them down into multiple levels of importance.
-The tree view allows for required levels to be opened whilst the rest of the tree can remain collapsed reducing the amount of space required but maintaining the necessary information.
+      A **Treeview** presents a hierarchical view of information by breaking them down into multiple levels of importance.
+The **Treeview** allows for different levels to be opened whilst the rest of the tree can remain collapsed, reducing the amount of space required but maintaining the necessary information.

       - - -